EngineAwesome/policies/abuse/reasonable-use/index.md

 ## 4. Object Types: Variety is the Spice of Life, to a Point

 We encourage you to explore the versatility of our platform, but let's not get too carried away.
 In order to maintain a balanced and efficient system, we're limiting the number of object types to 50 per account.
-This allows for plenty of creativity and customization without bogging down the system.
+To put this into perspective, most of the [applications in our library](https://engineawesome.com/applications) use four object types, so you have plenty of room for creativity and customization without bogging down the system.

 Now, with these rules in place, we're all set to create some amazing applications together!
 If you ever have any questions or concerns, don't hesitate to reach out to our [support team](https://engineawesome.com/support/).
 We're always here to help.